Pakistani missile research and development programme

-The Hatf Program (حتف) was a classified program by the Ministry of Defence (MoD) of Pakistan for the comprehensive research and development of guided missiles.
-Initiatives began in 1986-87 and received support from Prime Minister Benazir Bhutto in direct response to India's equivalent program in 1989.
+The Hatf Programme (حتف) was a classified programme by the Ministry of Defence (MoD) of Pakistan for the comprehensive research and development of guided missiles.
+Initiatives began in 1986-87 and received support from Prime Minister Benazir Bhutto in direct response to India's equivalent programme in 1989.

-The Hatf program was run by the Ministry of Defence, although policy guidance came directly from the Joint Staff Headquarters of the Pakistan Armed Forces.
+The Hatf programme was run by the Ministry of Defence, although policy guidance came directly from the Joint Staff Headquarters of the Pakistan Armed Forces.

-Program overview
+Programme overview

-In 1985–87, planning and initiatives for the program began in response to India's revealed missile program.
-General M. A. Beg, then-army chief, hastily launched the program, intending it to be led by SUPARCO.
+In 1985–87, planning and initiatives for the programme began in response to India's revealed missile programme.
+General M. A. Beg, then-army chief, hastily launched the programme, intending it to be led by SUPARCO.

-The program's feasibility proved more challenging than the nuclear weapons program due to inadequate funding and a lack of focus on control systems and aerodynamics education.
+The programme's feasibility proved more challenging than the nuclear weapons programme due to inadequate funding and a lack of focus on control systems and aerodynamics education.
 India, with existing knowledge based on Russian rockets, was already ahead in missile technology, developing its own independently.
-Furthermore, the Missile Technology Control Regime (MTCR), formed in 1987, hindered Pakistan's efforts to acquire program components.
+Furthermore, the Missile Technology Control Regime (MTCR), formed in 1987, hindered Pakistan's efforts to acquire programme components.

-The Ministry of Defense eventually took over the Hatf program, delegating it to its weapons laboratories and agencies to collaborate with SUPARCO.
+The Ministry of Defence eventually took over the Hatf programme, delegating it to its weapons laboratories and agencies to collaborate with SUPARCO.
 In 1989, India successfully test-fired its first variant of the Prithvi missile, which it had been developing independently since 1983.
 That same year, the SUPARCO test-fired the Hatf, which Prime Minister Benazir Bhutto immediately declared a success.
 However, the U.S. military dismissed the results, considering the missile an "inaccurate battlefield missile."

-Under Prime Minister Benazir Bhutto, the Hatf program was aggressively pursued to address the missile gap with India.
+Under Prime Minister Benazir Bhutto, the Hatf programme was aggressively pursued to address the missile gap with India.
 The Benazir Bhutto government negotiated engineering education and training on rockets with China and later North Korea.
 Pakistani military officials documented that Pakistan made substantial cash payments to China and North Korea through its State Bank to acquire practical knowledge in aerospace engineering, controls engineering, programming and space sciences.

-Despite constraints and limitations, the Hatf program was made feasible, and former Prime Minister Benazir Bhutto is described as the "political architect of Pakistan's missile technology" by Emily MacFarquhar of the Alicia Patterson Foundation.
+Despite constraints and limitations, the Hatf programme was made feasible, and former Prime Minister Benazir Bhutto is described as the "political architect of Pakistan's missile technology" by Emily MacFarquhar of the Alicia Patterson Foundation.
 In 2014, former Prime Minister Yousaf Raza Gillani acknowledged Benazir Bhutto's contribution, stating, "Benazir Bhutto gave this country the much-needed missile technology."

-The program eventually expanded and diversified with the successful development of cruise missiles and other strategic-level arsenals in the early 2000s.
+The programme eventually expanded and diversified with the successful development of cruise missiles and other strategic-level arsenals in the early 2000s.

 Reports of ICBM Development Targeting Continental United States

 According to a report published by Foreign Affairs magazine, Pakistan is advancing efforts to develop a nuclear-capable intercontinental ballistic missile (ICBM) capable of reaching the continental United States.
 If confirmed, such a development would represent a major leap in Islamabad’s strategic capabilities and could potentially alter its classification in U.S. strategic assessments, formally designating Pakistan as a nuclear adversary.
-The report underscores growing international concern over the trajectory and scope of Pakistan’s missile research and development program.
+The report underscores growing international concern over the trajectory and scope of Pakistan’s missile research and development programme.